Decoupling Understanding from Reasoning via Problem Space Mapping for Small-Scale Model Reasoning: Experiments

 \subsection{Performance Across Different Mapper Models}

-To evaluate the impact of different models used as mappers on the performance of DURIT, we fix the reasoning SLM as Qwen2.5-0.5B-Instruct and perform one iteration of DURIT updates with various mapper models.
-Specifically, we experiment with Qwen2.5-3B/1.5B/0.5B-Instruct and Llama3.2-3B-Instruct, aiming to assess the effect of both model scale and model family on DURIT.
-Given the relatively weak instruction-following ability of Qwen2.5-0.5B-Instruct, we warm-start it with 200 mapper data generated by Qwen2.5-3B-Instruct to improve its initial alignment behavior.
-The results, presented in Figure~\ref{fig:diff_mapper}, indicate that mappers from the same model family generally outperform those from other families, and that performance tends to improve slightly with increasing mapper model size.
-However, overall performance differences across mappers remain marginal, demonstrating that DURIT is robust to the choice of mapper.
-Even with a lightweight mapper like Qwen2.5-0.5B-Instruct, DURIT achieves strong performance without relying on external larger models.
+To evaluate the impact of different mappers on DURIT, we fix the reasoning SLM as Qwen2.5-0.5B-Instruct and perform one iteration of DURIT updates with various mappers (Qwen2.5-3B/1.5B/0.5B-Instruct and Llama3.2-3B-Instruct) to assess both model scale and family effects.
+Given the relatively weak instruction-following of Qwen2.5-0.5B-Instruct, we warm-start it with 200 mapper data from Qwen2.5-3B-Instruct to improve initial alignment.
+Results (Figure~\ref{fig:diff_mapper}) show that mappers within the same family generally outperform others, and performance slightly improves with larger model size.
+Overall differences are marginal, demonstrating DURIT’s robustness to mapper choice: even with a lightweight mapper like Qwen2.5-0.5B-Instruct, strong performance is achieved without relying on external larger models.